 To Live with No Regrets, You Need Balance

 The things you initially think you’ll regret may only be some or part of the picture.
 Or, they may not matter at all.
 When my mom died, I didn’t regret not traveling more.
 Living with no regrets is about more than living a picture-picture, Instagram-famous life.
 It might not look as glamorous as someone else’s life, but it’s consistent and intentional.
 Plus, it’s yours.
 While your “no regret” life might look different than mine, here is a bit of how I began intentionally living the life I want while simultaneously building the future I desire with balance.

-Since my very first office job in 2015, I knew I wanted to work for myself and do what I love: write.
+Since my first office job in 2015, I knew I wanted to work for myself and do what I love: write.
 But I worked very hard for other people, doing other things, before that would happen.
 While I was working hard, I didn’t necessarily love my jobs.
 (In fact, if you read any of my journal entries during those years, you might even say I hated my jobs.)
 But I did manage to save money.
-And throughout those years I went on a few small, fun road trips, went to Indonesia for the first time, and gained a lot of skills that would later help me in my own business.
+And throughout those years, I went on a few small, fun road trips, went to Indonesia for the first time, and gained many skills that would later help me in my own business.

 Intentionality is key to living a life you don’t regret.

 How I Live with No Regrets and Still Make Rent

 While working my last traditional job, I also worked to build my own content marketing business.
 I worked well over 40 hours a week with a full-time job, part-time job, and a few side gigs.
 It was hard and exhausting, but I knew it’s what it takes to live the life I wanted.
 And so, even though it wasn’t glamorous, and I wasn’t going on big fancy trips, I didn’t have any regrets.
 Because I had a plan.
 I was doing what I was doing with a purpose: to have enough content marketing clients and enough money in my savings to confidently quit my full-time job.
 And I was finally able to do that in early 2020.